How do I resolve a privacy complaint?

 - Your privacy complaint must involve personal information (pi) or personal health information (phi).
 Please see subsection 24(1) of FOIP and subsection 2(m) of HIPA for full definitions of pi and phi.

-- The following are examples of what might constitute a breach: over collection, unauthorized use or disclosures, inadequate safeguards, inaccurate pi or phi.
+- The following are examples of what might constitute a breach: employee snooping, over collection, unauthorized use or disclosures, inadequate safeguards, inaccurate pi or phi.

 2. Submit Your Complaint to the Public Body